Mario Hamuy: Career

-Mario Hamuy is the son of Mario Hamuy Berr, an economist and politician of levantine descent.
+Mario Hamuy is the son of Mario Hamuy Berr, an economist and politician of Syrian descent.
 He studied at Instituto Nacional General José Miguel Carrera of Santiago.
 Hamuy was a student in astronomy and physics at the University of Chile working with Jorge Melnick.
 In February 1987, he came to the Cerro Tololo Inter-American Observatory and within a few days of his arrival when the Type II supernova SN1987A exploded in the Large Magellanic Cloud, he began a major campaign at CTIO to monitor this important supernova.

 In 1989, in collaboration with Jose Maza, Mark M. Phillips, and Nicholas Suntzeff, he began the Calán/Tololo Supernova Survey which led to the pioneering work on the standard candle luminosities of Type Ia supernovae.
 This work led to the precise measurements of the Hubble Constant H0 and the deceleration parameter q0, the latter indicating the presence of a dark energy or cosmological constant dominating the mass/energy of the Universe.

-In graduate school at the University of Arizona at the Steward Observatory working with Professor Phil Pinto, he changed his focus to the study of core collapse supernovae, in particular using Type II supernovae to measure geometric distances using the Baade-Wesselink method, also called the expanding-photosphere method (EPM).
+In graduate school at the University of Arizona at the Steward Observatory working with Professor Phil Pinto, he changed his focus to the study of core collapse supernovae, in particular using Type II supernovae to measure geometric distances using the expanding photosphere method (EPM).
 With Pinto, he invented a semi-empirical method to measure distances to Type II events, called the Standard Candle method, which improved the distance accuracies over EPM.